KZL358/Polarisation-Singularities/Video/Readme.md

 **Purpose:**
 Generates a video showing C-lines and L-lines for a complex electromagnetic field configuration that smoothly transitions from 3 to 4 plane waves.

-This demonstrates that polarization singularities remain stable under small perturbations of the field.

 **Notes:**
 - Fully self-contained script (frame generation + video writing).